pygsti.modelmembers.operations.lindbladerrorgen

 Sets the coefficients of elementary error generator terms in this error generator.

-The dictionary lindblad_term_dict has tuple-keys describing the type of term and the basis elements used to construct it, e.g. (‘H’,’X’).
+The dictionary elementary_errorgens has keys which are ElementaryErrorgenLabel`s describing the type of term and the basis elements used to construct it, e.g. `(‘H’,’X’), together with the corresponding rates.

 Parameters